JesusValeraDev/JesusValeraDev.github.io/content/2023-04-25-how-to-create-a-global-gitignore-file.md

 /Users/Jesus/.gitignore # Output 👀
 ```

-> If you are not working alone on a project, consider that maybe other people are not ignoring the duplicate files
+> If you aren't working alone on a project, consider that maybe other people aren't ignoring the duplicate files
 > globally as you do, so for this, it is worth adding these lines not only on your global but in the `.gitignore` from
 > that project.